Haythamasalama/cipherTool/README.md

   <samp>
     Cipher Tool
     <br/>
-    Encrypt And Decrypt Messages Using Hill Cipher And DES In CBC Mode. without the use of an external package to encrypt and decrypt.
+Encrypt and decrypt messages using the Hill cipher and DES in CBC mode, using Vue.js, TypeScript, and Tawillindcss, without the use of external packages for encryption and decryption.
   </samp>
 </p>